sgao404/Baidu-Post-Downloader/README.md

 # Baidu-Tieba-Tiezi-Downloader
-Baidu-Tieba-Teizi-Downloader 百度贴吧帖子下载器
+Baidu-Tieba-Teizi-Downloader

 ## Console:
-Enter Tiezi ID 输入帖子ID:
+Enter Tiezi ID :

-Only see LZ 只看楼主 ?
-Yes:1 No:0
+Only see LZ  Yes:1 No:0

-Show floor number 是否显示楼层数?
-Yes:1 No:0
+Show floor number  Yes:1 No:0

-Also download pics 是否下载图片?
-Yes:1 No:0
+Also download pics  Yes:1 No:0